Multiple Pathways to High School Equivalency

 - Social Studies

 The two nationally-recognized assessments used to obtain a state-issued High School Equivalency credential in North Carolina are GED® and HiSET®.
-Both High School Equivalency assessments are recognized by US Department of Education USDOE GEN-14-16 and cover the same content areas.
+Both High School Equivalency assessments are recognized by the US Department of Education USDOE GEN-14-16 and cover the same content areas.
 Passing the complete battery of either of the assessments will lead to the same High School Equivalency Diploma issued by the North Carolina State Board of Community Colleges.

 HiSET® testing is the only high school equivalency assessment administered at the North Carolina Department of Public Safety adult correctional facilities.